pankaja0285/era_v1_session11_pankaja/README.md

 - Train accuracy of 84.52 and test accuracy of 88.66

 Analysis:
-- To see how the grad-cam viz in the 4th layer - basically a heat map for the presence of the object
+- To see how the grad-cam visualizes in the 4th layer - basically a heat map for the presence of the object
 </p>

 ![GradCam Image](gradcam_at_layer4_alb.png)